Spike-Atkinson/space-theme-project/README.md

 There is about a quarter of it missing due to some lost dependancies like map data that I am unable to get back unfortunately.
 But there is a Rocketship inventory generator/weight calculator, a crew generator/sorter, and my personal favourite; a solar system simulator.

 solar system controls:

-Left click to pause/unpause
+Left click to pause/unpause,
-'+' key to speed up
+'+' key to speed up,
 '-' key to slow down